Delhivery shares recover 23% from 52-week low; Rs 570 price target possible?

 Shares of logistics services firm Delhivery gained for the fifth straight session today on the back of reports that MSCI has added 24 companies including Delhivery and deleted 5 securities from MSCI India Domestic Small Cap Index.
 All changes will be implemented as of the close of February 28, 2023.
+With today's rally, Delhivery shares have gained 23.26% from their 52-week low.
+The stock hit a record high of Rs 708.45 on July 21, 2022 on BSE and a 52-week low of Rs 291 on January 27, 2023.
 The stock of Delhivery gained 5.33 per cent intraday to Rs 358 against the previous close of Rs 339.90 on BSE.
 Market cap of Delhivery rose to 26,078 crore.
 Total 1.15 lakh shares of the firm changed hands amounting to a turnover of Rs 4.05 crore on BSE.
+The stock has gained 7.37% in 2023.

 In terms of technicals, the relative strength index (RSI) of the stock stands at 64.8, signaling the stock is neither oversold nor overbought.
 Delhivery stock is trading higher than the 5 day, 20 day and 50 day moving averages but lower than 100 day and 200 day moving averages.